philipturner/ue5-nanite-macos/README.md

 </details>

 It doesn't look like crash originates here.
 After a little more investigation, I traced back the actual source (stack trace below).
 It makes a lot more sense, because the words `RasterizeToRects` also appear in the captured vertex shader above.
 This particular stack trace was captured inside an asynchronous task queue, but I have a good idea where it came from.
-Three places in Nanite code call a `FPixelShaderUtils::AddRasterizeToRectsPass(` function.
-They all happen inside `void DrawLumenMeshCapturePass`.
-That function start with a call to `AddClearUAVPass`, which takes an argument of type `FRDGBufferRef`.
-All of that sounds very familiar.

 ```
 0 void FPixelShaderUtils::AddRasterizeToRectsPass<FClearUAVRectsPS, FClearUAVRectsParameters>(...)
 1 /Engine/Source/Runtime/RenderCore/Public/RenderGraphPass.h, line 615 - TEnableIf<!TIsSame<T, FRDGPass>::Value, void>::Type ExecuteLambdaFunc(FRHIComputeCommandList& RHICmdList)